-The NTA has requested that Scott Cawley Ltd. prepare and finalise a Natura Impact Statement which will be submitted to An Bord Pleanála with an application for approval for the Proposed Scheme.
+The NTA has requested that a Natura Impact Statement be prepared and finalised for submission to An Bord Pleanála with an application for approval for the Proposed Scheme.

 This determination is available for inspection at the National Transport Authority Offices, Dún Scéine, Harcourt Lane, Dublin 2, D02 WT20 and on its website at www.busconnects.ie.